Matroid parity problem: Hardness

 The clique problem, of finding a $k$-vertex complete subgraph in a given $n$-vertex graph $G$, can be transformed into an instance of matroid parity as follows.

-Construct a paving matroid on $2n$ elements, paired up so that there is one pair of elements per pair of vertices.
+Construct a matroid on $2n$ elements, paired up so that there is one pair of elements per pair of vertices.
 Define a subset $S$ of these elements to be independent if it satisfies any one of the following three conditions: